- Docs

 Love spread, the couples app bolt-on

-POST /tarot/spreads/love returns a relationship-focused spread with positions and reading.
+POST /tarot/spreads/love returns a relationship-focused spread with positions and a top-level summary.

 Custom draws